Bosung91/FSAE-High-Voltage-System-Design-and-Optimization/objective-and-scope.md

 <p style='text-align: justify'>
 The testbench was set up as shown in <i>Figure 3</i>, which represents the entire powertrain architecture in R25E.</p>

-Using the testbench, following HV functionalities of R25Evo were be tested:
+Using the testbench, following HV functionalities of R25Evo were tested:
 - Precharge Sequence
 - Closing TS Circuit
 - Discharge Sequence